How to Style Your Bandage (And Bodycon) Dress

 Explore a variety of jewelry.
-At times you may wear a necklace and matching bracelet cuff while other times you may simply opt to go bear.
-A variation in your jewelry is the most affordable way to keep up-style and restyle your dress regularly (aside from hairstyles of course).
+At times you may wear a necklace and matching bracelet cuff while other times you may want to go bare.
+A variation in your silver is the most affordable way to restyle your dress regularly (aside from hairstyles of course).

 Bags and Clutches are Friends